We have new advice for anyone having their boat examined in the time of COVID-19

 Which Examination checking procedures apply to your boat? (the BSS cannot answer this question)

-Please ask which Certification i.e. which set of BSS Requirements, the navigation authority is asking for your boat to comply with; Private Boat, Hire Boat Requirements (2017) or Non-Private Boat Requirements (2002)?
+Please ask which Certification i.e. which set of BSS Requirements, the navigation authority is asking for your boat to comply with; Private Boat, Hire Boat Requirements (2017) or Non-Private Boat Standards (2002)?

-Neither Examiners nor the BSS Office can stipulate which boat has what Examination, only the navigation authority can state what set of requirement it wish to support that boats registration/licence/mooring permission application.
+Neither Examiners nor the BSS Office can stipulate which boat has what Examination, only the navigation or harbour authority can state what set of requirements it wishes to support that boats registration/licence/mooring permission application.

 Private Boat Requirements